Oussamayousre/Every-Day-Is-A-Paper-Day/EfficientNet/README.md

 <img src=https://user-images.githubusercontent.com/47725118/129237055-c299f27b-91d6-4dee-abb5-9644bfc7e3c2.png ,width="50%" />
 </td>

-EfficientNet achieve the state-of-the-art with a better FLOPS (floating point operations) which means less operations are required to run a single instance the model , better accuracy and less parameters , what else !!!!
+EfficientNet achieves the state-of-the-art with a better FLOPS (floating point operations) which means less operations are required to run a single instance the model , better accuracy and less parameters , what else !!!!

 ## Implementation in Keras

-loading the base base model
+loading the base model
 ```python
 # models can be build with Keras or Tensorflow frameworks
 # we commonly use the  imagenet pre-trained weights , so this parameter allows us to do some transfer learning